-Repayments start the April following the completion of your course.
+Repayments start the April after you complete or withdraw from your course.

 You pay back your loan (plus interest) when you finish your course and earn more than £21,000 a year.
 Your repayments will stop if your income drops below £21,000 a year.